endeavouros-team/mirrors/README.md

 Color
 ILoveCandy
 #NoProgressBar
-CheckSpace
-#VerbosePkgLists
+#CheckSpace
+VerbosePkgLists
+DisableDownloadTimeout
-#ParallelDownloads = 5
+ParallelDownloads = 10

 # By default, pacman accepts packages signed by keys that its local keyring
 # trusts (see pacman-key and its man page), as well as unsigned packages.